Communication Studies (COMM)

 54 hours lecture; 54 hours total

-This course focuses on basic argumentation theory including research, methods of analysis, use and test of evidence, refutation, and the logical responsibilities of advocacy.
-It emphasizes the preparation and presentation of cases for and against propositions of Fact, Value and Policy through debate and public address.
+This course focuses on argumentation theory including research, methods of analysis, use and test of evidence, refutation, and the logical responsibilities of advocacy, and the rhetorical theories and communication techniques in a multicultural democratic society.
+It emphasizes the preparation and presentation of cases for and against propositions of Fact, Value, and Policy through debate and public address.

 Transfers to both UC/CSU